 Welcome!
 Thank you for your interest in UK's Clinical Psychology Doctoral Program.
 In the section below, we have included some tips for completing your application.

-Psychology Faculty Reviewing Applications for Fall 2024 Admission
+Psychology Faculty Reviewing Applications for Fall 2025 Admission

 Please note that even applicants who desire a clinical career are still expected to engage in research throughout their predoctoral training, and we ensure this happens by having every student be a member of a research lab.
 If you think you're a great fit for the UK Clinical Psychology Doctoral Program, but the faculty member with whom you'd like to do research is not one of the people listed on this page, then we encourage you to consider applying next year.
 Decisions about admission are based on a number of factors, one of which is the "fit" between applicants and faculty mentors, and it wouldn't be in your interest to apply if your prospective mentor is not taking a student this application cycle.
 You are strongly encouraged to identify a potential faculty mentor (or mentors) as part of the application process, and you should describe the "fit" between your research interests and those of the potential mentors on your personal statement.

 Faculty with primary appointments in the Cognitive Neuroscience and Developmental, Social, and Health Psychology programs occasionally mentor clinical students.
-The people listed below are reviewing applications for the 2024-2025 admission cycle, and will consider adding a Clinical Psychology student to their research lab.
+The people listed below are reviewing applications for the fall 2025 cohort, and will consider adding a Clinical Psychology student to their research lab.
 Prospective Clinical Psychology doctoral students whose research interest align with the individuals listed below may select one or more of these faculty as potential mentors on their application.
 As would be the case if an applicant desired to work with a Clinical Psychology faculty member, it would be prudent to describe the basis for your interest in these individual's research program on your personal statement.

-Finally, there are faculty outside the Department of Psychology who are interested in serving as the primary research mentor for clinical psychology students who start their training in 2024-2025.
+Finally, there are faculty outside the Department of Psychology who are interested in serving as the primary research mentor for clinical psychology students who start in fall 2025.
 Clinical psychology students regularly collaborate on research with faculty in neurology, psychiatry, pediatrics, public health, and behavioral science.
 The individuals outside of psychology who are willing to mentor a new clinical psychology student are listed below and if you are a good fit for their lab, then you should indicate this on your application and in your cover letter.

 Special Concentrations